sergei-fomichev/wrkr/api/README.md

 RESTful API with php.
 All calls will be made by the mobile app to web server.
 http://weblab.cs.uml.edu/~sfomiche/wrkr/api/api.php

+---

 ## Database Objects:

-Person
+*Person*
 >{
 >"id": userID
 >"email": user's Google account email
 >"name": user's Google account name
 >"exercises": # of exercises due.
 This is 0 at first, and incremented on each POST by mobile when an exercise is due.
 It is reset to 0 when a user completes an exercise, but if the exercise times out, it is left as-is.
+When a user goes to the website and has exercises to do, this becomes a multiplier of how many "reps" of each exercise he/she must do to complete it.
 >}

+---

 ##Methods:

 ###GET

-Check if user exist
+*Check if user exist*
 >{
 >"exist":
 >"email": Email  //string